SergioManuelJob/Api-BreastCancerModel/README.md

 # Api-BreastCancerModel
-Repository for an API done to use the breast cancer model I have trained with a breast cancer dataset.
+Repository for a Python model I have trained with a breast cancer dataset, in order to use it in a frontend.

 To run this project simply clone it
 ```